Smart Home technology for Vacation Rentals: What's Worth the Investment?

 Smart Lock + PMS = Automatic unique codes for each guest Smart Thermostat + Calendar = Temperature adjustments based on bookings Noise Monitor + Messaging = Automatic notifications to loud guests

-🦉 Jimmy’s Tip: Hoteliera integrates with major smart home platforms, automating what used to require manual work.
+🦉 Jimmy’s Tip: Hoteliera integrates directly with TTLock and Resel smart locks (available in Romania), automating what used to require manual work.
+Other smart home devices are managed outside the PMS.

 Cost-Benefit Analysis